Atari Logo

 Syzygy (Atari) Logo 1970

 The Atari logo consisted of stylized lettering.
 She had the top fragment of the white “S” stretched out, which formed a long superscript line.
 Below is the rest of the text.
-He, unlike the first part, had a black color.
-At the bottom was another line – the third- clarifying information about the company.
-In front was an image of five balls – one white and four black.
-The space lined in a cage served as a background for them.
-The letter “S” was made with a double stripe – contour.
+Unlike the first part, he was black.
+At the bottom was another line, the third- clarifying information about the company.
+In front was an image of five balls, one white and four black.
+The space, lined with a cage, served as a backdrop for them.
+The letter “S” was made with a double-stripe contour.

 1972 – 1973